m5stack/m5-docs/docs/en/unit/pir.md

 ## Description

-**PIR** is used to measure infrared (IR) light radiating from objects in its field of view.
-PIR sensors are commonly called simply "PIR", or sometimes "PID", for "passive infrared detector".
-The term passive refers to the fact that PIR devices do not radiate energy for detection purposes.
-They work entirely by detecting infrared radiation emitted by or reflected from objects.
+**PIR** is a human body infrared unit.
+It belongs to the "passive pyroelectric infrared detector".
+It detects the infrared radiation emitted and reflected by the human body or object.
+When infrared is detected, the output level is high and it takes a while.
+Delay (high during the period and allow repeated triggers) until the trigger signal disappears (restores low).

 This Unit communicates with the M5Core via the GROVE B.